 From that moment on, Jack and Jill were inseparable.
 A few months down the road they were sitting in Jack’s car in the driveway of Jill’s parent’s house.
 Jill was laying with her head on Jack’s lap looking up at him as they soaked up every second together the way that only two teenagers in love can.
 All of the sudden, Jack stumbled through a series of incoherent phrases as he somehow fell backwards into his conclusion.
 “Jill, I…you see…when I am with you…it’s just that with you…what I’m trying to say is…is that you make me feel…well…I don’t know…I mean…oh, forget it.
 I think I am in love with you.
 No. I know that I am in love with you, and I want to spend the rest of my life with you.”

 Jack waited for what seemed like an eternity to hear that sought-after reciprocation after one puts their heart out in the open for another to take or reject.

 Jill looked up at him with tears in her eyes and said, “It’s about time.
 I have loved you since the day I first met you.”

 In the following years, the happy couple went off to college together.
 Four years later, they were married.
 On June 27th, it will be eight years since Jack and Jill joined in holy matrimony surrounded by their friends and family, and it will be twelve and a half years since they first started dating.

 They endured the loss of loved ones together, family drug addictions together, career stress together, circumnavigation of the world together, being missionaries together, random temporary jobs in Australia together, and parenthood together.
 Jill ended up breaking her neck.
 They endured her miraculous recovery together and witnessed God’s alleviation of $140,000 worth of medical debt together.
-Each of these events are well deserving of their own stories, but for now, I would like to focus on this story.
+Each of these events is well deserving of their own stories, but for now, I would like to focus on this story.

 People have always remarked to them how they are so cute and in love, but just wait for…